Pat Oliphant: The Denver Post

-In 1959, Oliphant traveled to the United States and Great Britain to learn about cartooning in those countries.
+In 1959, Oliphant travelled to the United States and Great Britain to learn about cartooning in those countries.
 He decided he wanted to move to the United States, but he had to wait five years until his contract with The Advertiser expired.
 In 1964, while preparing to move without a job, he learned that cartoonist Paul Conrad was leaving the Denver Post.
 Oliphant sent a portfolio of work to the Post and was hired over 50 American applicants.
 He moved to the United States with his wife, Hendrika DeVries, and their two children.
 The Post featured a small snippet of Oliphant's cartoon on the front page as a "teaser" for what would be found on the editorial page.

 Announcing his arrival, Time magazine stated, "Few U.S. cartoonists have so deftly distilled the spirit of [Lyndon B. Johnson and Barry Goldwater] as Australia's Patrick Bruce Oliphant, 29, a recent arrival who has not yet set eyes on either Johnson or Goldwater."
 Less than a year after Oliphant began working at the Denver Post, in April 1965, his work was syndicated internationally by the Los Angeles Times Syndicate.
 Oliphant's reputation grew rapidly, and in 1967, he was awarded the Pulitzer Prize for Editorial Cartooning for his 1 February 1966 cartoon They Won't Get Us To The Conference Table...
 Will They?
 In this cartoon, Ho Chi Minh is depicted carrying the body of a dead Vietnamese man in the posture of a Pietà.
 Oliphant had intentionally submitted what he considered one of the weakest cartoons he had published that year.
 When it won, he criticized the Pulitzer board, stating that they had selected the cartoon for its subject matter rather than the quality of the work.
 He refused to be considered for the award again and became a regular critic of the Pulitzer.

-According to Ralph Steadman, Oliphant would have been Hunter S. Thompson's "first choice of a 'cartoonist collaborator.'"
+According to Ralph Steadman, Oliphant would have been Hunter S. Thompson's "first choice of a 'cartoonist collaborator.